GerhardRvv/android-mood-news/README.md

 - At the `Home Screen`:
   - The landing page: The App will fetch today's top articles
   - If articles are found, these will be displayed by category and displayed using carousels (LazyRows).
+  - If the user taps on an article card, the app will navigate to a WebView where the full article can be read.

+- At the `WebView Screen`:
+  - Here the user can read the full article in a webView hosted inside that app.
+  - If the user taps the `Back button` the app will navigate back to the previous screen.

 - At the `Search Screen`: WIP
 - At the `Profile Screen`: WIP